 All operators of vehicles owned or leased by the University shall be employees of the University and shall have a valid operator’s license for the operation of the particular vehicle.
 In addition, operators shall have a current Motor Vehicle Record on file with the designated office of the University.

 In addition to those provisions specified in Item 3.a., the rental, use, and operation of all rented vehicles shall comply, where applicable, with the state contracts for rental cars and all applicable requirements of The University of Texas System Business Procedure Memorandum 16-05-02.

 - Travel by Common Carrier.

-When a common carrier (bus, airline, etc.) is used for student travel covered by this policy, all reasonable steps will be taken to assure that the travel is undertaken in conformance with this policy and all applicable federal, state, local, and university regulations.
+When a common carrier (bus, airline, etc.) is used for student travel covered by this policy, all reasonable steps will be taken to assure that the travel be undertaken in conformance with this policy and all applicable federal, state, local, and University regulations.

 - All Motor Vehicle Travel.

 - Students are responsible for abiding by the rules and regulations contained in the UTEP Handbook of Operating Procedures while they are traveling.
 The sponsoring department can promulgate additional rules concerning expectations of students while on the trip.